sambitsargam/MetaChat/README.md

 - **Simple Scheduling:**
   Organize your day with calendar events and reminders.
 Never miss a crypto meeting or important market event.

+- **Image Generation from Text:**
+  Powered by the Venice image generation API, convert your text prompts into custom-generated images.
+Whether visualizing crypto market trends or your personal notes, this feature adds a dynamic, visual element to your chats.

 - **Multi-Tasking in One Message:**
-  Handle several tasks at once—whether it’s checking a token balance, creating a note, sending an email, or scheduling an event, all in one message.
+  Handle several tasks at once—whether it’s checking a token balance, creating a note, sending an email, or scheduling an event—all in one message.

 Enjoy the convenience of managing your crypto life and everyday tasks—all through the familiar interface of WhatsApp with Metachat.